The Productivity Report aims to bridge the gap between what we know about productivity from research and how we carry out our work.

 About Jill Duffy

 Jill Duffy is a writer covering technology and productivity.
 Her first book, Get Organized: How to Clean Up Your Messy Digital Life, is a step-by-step guide to leading a more organized and productivity digital life with all our digital information, including email, digital photos, mobile devices, and more.
-She is also an expert on fitness trackers.
-She is worldwide available to speak about personal productivity and digital organization at conferences, universities, private corporations, and other organizations.
+She speaks about personal productivity and digital organization at conferences, universities, and private corporations.